 1. Illegal Rental

-2. Lack of Property or Rental Unit Maintenance / Inhabitable Conditions
+2. Lack of Rental Unit Maintenance or Inhabitable Conditions

-It's the landlord's responsibility to ensure their tenant's rental units are habitable and have:
+It's the landlord's responsibility to ensure their tenant's rental units meet certain standards of habitability and have:

 - Clean common areas

-- Access to clean running water without disruption
+- Access to clean running water and heat without disruption

 - Garbage removal